Chemotherapy for ALL

 - Video: What is chemotherapy?

-Chemotherapy drugs mainly kill fast-growing cells, such as leukaemia cells.
-However, other fast-growing cells, such as hair follicles, blood cells, and cells inside the mouth or bowel, can also be affected.
+As well as killing leukaemia cells, the drugs may also may also damage healthy fast-growing cells, such as hair follicles, blood cells, and cells inside the mouth or bowel.

 This can cause: